 HOUSTON: Well, rock climbing; you have a sense of the rock.
-Almost as though it were a living thing under your hands and you learn to explore...
+Almost as though it were a living thing under your hands and you learn to explore.
 I've never been a great climber.
 I'm just a competent climber and I know my limits.
 But I love getting out and doing it.
-[PBS, http://www.pbs.org/now/transcript/transcript350_full.html]

-You’ll test your telescope mirror at the eyepiece, finding any areas that are slightly high to polish down.
-You’ll also test your mirror for smoothness using a simple tester made from inexpensive easy to obtain materials.
+You'll test your telescope mirror finding areas, called zones, that are slightly high to polish down.
+You'll also test your mirror for smoothness, all using a simple tester made from inexpensive easy to obtain materials.

 The four milestones in reverse for completing a mirror are: parabolizing, polishing, fine grinding, and curve generation.
 Each stage depends on the previous stage being completed correctly.